arturi/kotihome/README.md

 ![koti home control panel](screenshot.png)

 Koti Home (the name comes from the Finnish word “koti” that means “home”) is a home automation system based on Arduino that I’ve built.
+See it [in action](http://youtu.be/p0GO6ct6n94).

 Right now supports the following features: